Multi-Objective Bayesian Optimization via Adaptive \varepsilon-Constraints Decomposition: Methodology

 \subsection{Extensions to constrained MOBO}

-In practice, regulatory or safety concerns often impose additional thresholds on certain attributes of the experimental outcomes \cite{fromer2023computer}.
+In practice, regulatory or safety concerns often impose additional thresholds $G(\mathbf{x})$ on certain attributes of the experimental outcomes \cite{fromer2023computer}.
 STAGE-BO extends naturally to this setting without structural changes.

-Since our framework already reduces MOO to a sequence of constrained sub-problems (\Cref{eq:epsilon-constraint}), incorporating physical constraints is straightforward: we simply append the external constraints to the set of algorithmically generated $\varepsilon$-constraints.
+Since our framework already reduces MOO to a sequence of constrained sub-problems (\Cref{eq:epsilon-constraint}), incorporating physical constraints is natural: we append the external constraints to the set of algorithmically generated $\varepsilon$-constraints.
 The optimization problem becomes:

 To ensure the identified target $\mathbf{Y}_c$ is physically reachable, we must also account for feasibility during the target identification phase.
 After collecting $t$ observations $\mathcal{D}_t=\{\mbf{X}_t,\mbf{Y}_t,\mbf{C}_t)\}=\{(\mbf{x}_i, \mbf{y}_i,\mbf{c}_i)\}_{i=1}^t$, we build GP models separately for each objective and each constraint.
 We sample paths for both objectives and constraints using Thompson sampling.
 Besides \Cref{eq:ts-path}, we also sample